Where Our Mission Meets Your Calling

 Take the Next Step

-We welcome you to take the next step with our AdventHealth Neurological Physical Therapy Residency Program by emailing our Program Director, Laura Patrick.
+We welcome you to take the next step with our AdventHealth Neurological Physical Therapy Residency Program by emailing our program director, Laura Patrick.
 The typical timeframe for the application and admission process is as follows (may vary slightly due to scheduling):

-- Application deadline: March
+- Application deadline: January 31

 Get in Touch With Us